San Francisco: Mayor has easy reelection; vaping on ballot

 Breed said she gets their frustration.

 "They were upset.
 They were concerned.
-They didn't feel safe for various reasons, so I understand that," she said.
+They didn't feel safe for various reasons, so I understand that," the mayor said.
 "I also understand that as a city we have to address homelessness and these people aren't just going to disappear."

 The mayor, who was raised by her grandmother in public housing, is striving to make a notoriously inequitable city into one where everyone has a shot at quality housing, great education and well-paying jobs.